Distance from Vancouver to the Trailhead:

 Mehatl Falls Trail - Boston Bar Hiking

-5. In 20 minutes, you reach a pond, where the trail
+5. In 20 minutes, there is a pond, where the trail

 veers to the right.